tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/run-command-managed.md

 ```

 ### Execute a long running Run Command on a VM
-The below execution should run longer than default timeout of 90 minutes.
-It should run for 100 minutes (refer 6000 seconds -TimeoutInSecond parameter below) provided script is expected to run that long.
+The execution time should run longer than default timeout of 90 minutes.
+It should run for 100 minutes (refer 6000 seconds -TimeoutInSecond parameter) provided script is expected to run that long.
 After 100 minutes, the script execution should stop.

 ```powershell-interactive
 Set-AzVMRunCommand -ResourceGroupName MyRG -VMName MyVM -RunCommandName MyRunCommand -Location EastUS2EUAP -SourceScriptUri <SourceScriptUri> -AsyncExecution -TimeoutInSecond 6000
 ```

 ### List all deployed RunCommand resources on a VM
-This command will return a full list of previously deployed Run Commands along with their properties.
+This command returns a full list of previously deployed Run Commands along with their properties.

 ```azurepowershell-interactive
 Get-AzVMRunCommand -ResourceGroupName "myRG" -VMName "myVM"
 ```

 ### Get execution status and results
-This command will retrieve current execution progress, including latest output, start/end time, exit code, and terminal state of the execution.
+This command retrieves current execution progress, including latest output, start/end time, exit code, and terminal state of the execution.

 ```azurepowershell-interactive
 Get-AzVMRunCommand -ResourceGroupName "myRG" -VMName "myVM" -RunCommandName "RunCommandName" -Expand instanceView